 Upcoming In-Service Trainings

-CASA/LA is hosting an IEP consultation clinic with the help of the Alliance for Children’s Rights.
-This clinic is an opportunity to consult one-on-one with an education attorney to get guidance about your young person’s education.
+CASA/LA is hosting an IEP consultation clinic with the help of The Alliance for Children’s Rights.
+This clinic is an opportunity to consult one-on-one with a skilled education attorney to get informed legal advice on your young person’s education and guidance on action steps.
+Please note, this is not an in-service training to learn about IEPs and education.

 Where: Zoom